Hypotonia (Low Muscle Tone) – Causes, Symptoms and Treatment

 Whenever we use our muscles for movement, we either stretch or contract them.
-The muscle tension here adds resistance to this movement.
-If this muscle tension is higher, it is hypertonia, and if it is lower, it is hypotonia.
-So, let us remove all the confusion and study hypotonia in toddlers and infants.
+The muscle tension here adds resistance to this movement, which is crucial for maintaining posture and coordination.
+If this muscle tension is higher than normal, it is called hypertonia, and if it is significantly lower, it is referred to as hypotonia.
+Hypotonia in infants is a condition characterized by reduced muscle tone, often leading to delayed motor development and floppy movements.
+So, let us remove all the confusion and study hypotonia in toddlers and infants in greater detail, exploring its causes, symptoms, and potential treatments.
+Understanding these differences helps in early diagnosis and effective management of muscle-related disorders in children.

 What Is Hypotonia?

+Here’s the meaning of hypotonia.
 It would be important to understand the meaning of muscle tone to understand hypotonia.
 Muscle tone is the amount of tension in your muscle when at rest.
-When children cannot sit properly and keep flopping down, they typically have hypotonia.
+When children cannot sit properly and keep flopping down, they typically have hypotonia (1).
 The disease in itself is called floppy infant syndrome.
-Muscle tone develops during pregnancy; however, premature babies do not have appropriate muscle tone as they are delivered.
-However, hypotonia in premature babies is usually temporary due to being delivered before time.
+Muscle tone develops during pregnancy; however, premature babies do not have appropriate muscle tone or ‘poor muscle tone’ as they are delivered.
+However, hypotonia in premature babies is usually temporary due to being delivered before their time.

 Causes of Hypotonia in Babies